 Cleveland’s greatest resource to learn about Arab Americans is Arab Americans.
 While we don’t have a specific museum or an information center, we have leaders, activists, businesses, and establishments who offer great insight into different Arab American cultures.
 Arab Americans of Cleveland - Young Professionals Network is Cleveland's newest organization which aspires to become a resource to the community.

 Arabs are known for their love of music, food and hospitality; you can experience that at Sky Mediterranean Lounge and Cuisine.
 You can enjoy delicious Arabic tea and flavors at Algebra Tea House.
 You can also try Koshari, Egypt’s national dish, at Urban Kitchen and Deli.
 If you're a woman and enjoy spas, Al Ameera Spa is a women-only Moroccan Spa and a must try.
-Many of the city's popular restaurants are Arab American owned: Taza, TownHall, Boaz Cafe, Aladdin’s Eatery, Summer House, Rebol, Harry Buffalo, and more.
+Many of the city's popular restaurants are Arab American owned: Taza, TownHall, Boaz Cafe, Aladdin’s Eatery, Summer Place, Rebol, Harry Buffalo, and more.